covenantproject/cov-healthpro-webui/README.md

 We organized the project into multiple repos so that different modules can be managed easily:

-- Mobile Application front-end for patients:
+- Mobile Application front-end for patients: cov-pat-mobileapp
 - Web Application front-end for health professionals (this repo): cov-healthpro-webui
-- Back-end data and API layers:
+- Back-end data and API layers: cov-backend
+- Translations of mobile application into multiple languages: cov-translate

 The main repo will be used to ingerate them: https://github.com/covenantproject/covenant